Ivo-Balbaert/The_Way_to_Mojo/book/1B_General_info_about_Mojo.md

 * [Mojo Discord channel](https://discord.com/invite/modular or https://discord.gg/modular)
 * [Twitter channel](https://twitter.com/modular_ai)

+A tutorial site:
+    [mojodojo](https://mojodojo.dev/) created by https://github.com/Lorenzobattistela   (mojodojodev@gmail.com)

 ## 1B.3 A brief history, status and roadmap
+??
+2019
 * 2022 - work on design started
     Sep 7 : first patch published
 * 2023 May 2 - Product Keynote Launch Modular engine/Mojo
     Chris Lattner considers Mojo to be at v 0.1
+* 2023 Aug 26: Early release Closed Beta Local SDK: Mojo release v 0.2.0 Currently, the Mojo SDK is for Linux only (Ubuntu 16.04 or higher).
+Native support for Windows is coming.

 Goals / Roadmap:
 * 2023 Jun 21 - "We expect that Mojo will be open-sourced.
 However, Mojo is still young, so we will continue to incubate it within Modular until more of its internal architecture is fleshed out.
 We don’t have an established plan for open-sourcing yet."